African All Stars Transfer News and Rumours: Valencia target Wague close to Barcelona exit | Goal.com

 Wague close to Barcelona exit

-According to AS , Wague might be included in a makeweight to complete Rodrigo switch to the Camp Nou.
+According to AS, Wague might be included in a makeweight to complete Rodrigo's switch to the Camp Nou.

 The 21-year-old who has made just a single appearance in La Liga this season, missed Barcelona's training session on Tuesday as they stayed indoors to perform 'specific work' interpreted as contract negotiations.